 Volunteers are needed.
 We need experienced dog trainers, vet. techs, groomers or other related areas.
 We Especially need weekend, evening and morning help, to feed, clean Kennels and exercise dogs.
 We are always looking for good foster homes that could take a dog anywhere from a weekend up to a few weeks.
 Call us at 425-831-2717 to volunteer or foster.
 Please leave a name, phone number and e-mail address.
 We try to return calls within a couple days.
 We are also always looking for short term foster homes for the dogs.

-Please email firstname.lastname@example.org or call425-831-2578 to inquire about a dog.
+Please email firstname.lastname@example.org or call425-324-5950 to inquire about a dog.
 Let us know which dog you are interested in.
-After a phone interview let us know if you are interested in meeting the dog at our facility.
-We are a closed State Institution and only approved visitors will be allowed.
-If you would like to take the dog on a trial weekend visit this also can be arranged.
+After a phone interview let us know if you are interested in arranging to have the dog stay with you for a weekend.
 Sometimes this is a good opportunity to see if the dog will fit your lifestyle and family.
+Note that we are a closed State Institution and only approved visitors will be allowed.
 If you are looking for a companion (and are not sure what you are looking for yet) and would like to come meet our current group of dogs, please also feel free to call or e-mail.
 We are happy to talk to you about how different breeds might work with your situation and let you interact with the dogs.
 Please call and leave a message or send an e-mail (preferred method).
-We will respond within 1 - 2 days.
-The phones are not checked on weekends.
-Adoption line: Phone: 425-831-2578 e-mail: at email@example.com Fax: 425-831-2720 Adoption Fee is $250 dollars for adult dogs and puppies.
+Please allow a few days for phone response.
+Adoption line: Phone: 425-324-5950 e-mail: at email@example.com Fax: 425-831-2720 Adoption Fee is $250 dollars for adult dogs and puppies.
 Plus spay/neuter fee if applicable (usually pertains to puppies.)
 The adult dogs are spayed/neutered, current on vaccination and trained.

 We are located in Snoqualmie.
 About 8 miles east of Issaquah.
 Take exit 25 off of I-90.
 This is the Snoqualmie Pkwy. and hwy.
 18 exit.
 Going East, turn left at exit, go under freeway.
 Turn left on SE 99th (at bottom of hill).
 There will be a sign that says Echo Glen Children's Center.
 This is the entrance into the institution.
 At the gate, push the Buzzer and tell them you are here for a dog.
 This is an institution and only approved visitors will be allowed.
 You must check-in at the administration building.